 To promote a healthy work environment and do our part to help prevent the spread of COVID-19, we are continuing to emphasize CDC guidelines for personal prevention techniques.
 Recommendations can be found at the CDC (www.cdc.gov).

 EFFECTIVE IMMEDIATELY AND UNTIL FURTHER NOTICE, the Chattanooga Housing Authority’s Central Office located at 801 N Holtzclaw Avenue will be closed to the public as well as all Site Administrative Offices.
 We are continuing to process paperwork and do as much as possible so we encourage everyone to use remote access.
 Any paperwork can be faxed, emailed or mailed to our offices during this time and we have a drop slot at the front door of the Central Office and each Site Office.

-If you have experienced job loss - our office staff is ready to assist you with an interim certification.
+• If you have experienced a reduction of income - our office staff remains ready to assist you with an interim certification.
 Please contact the office and turn in your paperwork as quickly as possible to make sure your rent is properly adjusted.

 You can download and print several of our forms here on our website.
 You can also use these forms online (below in Resources), just fill in the information and our staff will get back in touch with you.
 All of our contact information (fax and email) are listed HERE.